-Good On-Page SEO can get you to the first pages of Google while good Off-Page SEO, can get you to the top positions.
+As I always like to say: Good on-page SEO can get you to the first pages of Google, while good off-page SEO can get you to the top positions.

 The most popular and effective off-page SEO method is link building.

-What is link building and why it is very important?
+What is link building, and why it is important?

-Besides the on-page SEO optimizations, another way to convince them that your website falls to this category, is to have external links from other websites pointing to your website’s pages.
+Besides the on-page SEO optimizations, another way to convince them that your website falls into this category is to have external links from other websites pointing to your website’s pages.

-Link building is a complicated topic and one that beginners to blogging find it difficult to understand.
-I know this from experience and from feedback I get from my readers.
+Link building is a complicated topic that beginners to blogging find difficult to understand.
+I know this from experience and from the feedback I get from my blog readers and clients.

 What you should know about link building at this stage is:

-- It’s not a matter of quantity but it’s mostly a matter of quality.
-This means that there is no magic number on how many links you need to get to achieve high rankings but from where these links are coming.
+- It’s not a matter of quantity, but it’s mostly a matter of quality.
+This means there is no magic number on how many links you need to get to achieve high rankings, but from where these links are coming.

-- Links from related to your topic websites that have high Google trust are more valuable than links from article directories or other low quality websites.
+- Links from websites that have high Google trust are more valuable than links from other low-quality websites.

-- If you engage into black hat link building practices (i.e. buying links, exchanging links with others), you will get into trouble by Google.
+- If you engage in black hat link-building practices (i.e., buying links, exchanging links with others), you will get into trouble with Google.

 Once you have a blog with great content and the traffic starts to flow in, your next step is to build a community around your brand.

-Before making any sales (conversions), you first need to gain user’s trust and this is achieved through community building.
+Before making any sales (conversions), you first need to gain the user’s trust, and this is achieved through community building.

 What is community building for a blog?

-Email marketing – People that subscribe to your email list (aka newsletter), are a valuable asset to your blog.
-You can use your email list to inform your community when new content is available on your blog, to ask for their feedback and to sell them products or services.
+People who subscribe to your email list (aka newsletter) are a valuable asset to your blog.
+You can use your email list to inform your community when new content is available on your blog, to ask for their feedback, and to sell them products or services.

-In my case, 20% of the monthly sales of my ebook, are generated through my email list.
+In my case, 20% of the monthly sales of my digital marketing courses are generated through my email list.

-Social Media networking – Some people don’t like to receive emails, they prefer to use social networks to read their news, communicate with their friends and generally spend a lot of their time online.
+Some people don’t like to receive emails, they prefer to use social networks to read their news, communicate with their friends, and generally spend a lot of their time online.

-You need to ensure that you have a social presence in the same channels as your potential followers.
+You need to ensure that you have a social presence on the same channels as your potential followers.

 Start by building your fan base on Facebook and also spend 10-15 minutes per day on Twitter.

-Remember that your goal is to connect with people that can become potential followers and customers of your blog and not just with anyone that has a social presence.
+Remember that your goal is to connect with people who can become potential followers and customers of your blog and not just with anyone who has a social presence.
 Do some profiling and choose your target audience wisely.

-Replying to comments – Last but not least, you should not forget about blog commenting.
-I’m not referring to comments you can write on other blogs but to reply to comments other people post on your blog.
+Last but not least, you should not forget about blog commenting.
+I’m not referring to comments you can write on other blogs but to replying to comments others post on your blog.

-If someone writes a comment to one of your articles, they expect to get a reply back and ignoring them is not good when trying to build a community.
+If someone writes a comment on one of your articles, they expect to get a reply back, and ignoring them is not good when trying to build a community.

-Look at some of my older posts and you will notice that they have tens of comments.
-What I do on a daily basis is try to respond to each of the comments and help my readers in any way I can.
+Look at this post as an example.
+It has more than 80 comments from readers.
+What I do daily is to try to respond to each of the comments and help my readers in any way I can.

-I don’t approve all comments; I only publish comments that make sense (not spam or self promoting) and this encourages more people to post their comments.
+I don’t approve all comments; I only publish comments that make sense (not spam or self-promoting), encouraging more people to post their comments.

 As a reminder, it is necessary to understand that you will not make money from your blog if: